-This question — do I understand ESEA — should have been a starting point for President Obama and all 535 members of Congress as they approached the reauthorization of ESEA (Elementary and Secondary Education Act).
-I’m only attempting to answer the question today because a citizen on Facebook asked it and I happened to see it.
-It’s an excellent question with answers that have varied according to who is speaking and the depth of their understanding or political motivation.
+This question — do I understand ESEA? — should have been a starting point for President Obama and all 535 members of Congress as they approached the reauthorization of ESEA (Elementary and Secondary Education Act).

 ESEA was actually enacted in 1965 and its focus was on funding to children disadvantaged by poverty.
 The funds were to meet under-privileged children’s educational needs through improved teacher, counselor, and state leadership training, community support services, and increasing support for libraries and learning materials.

 To implement the original ESEA required low-income communities to identify the needs of impoverished children and develop plans to address those needs.
 This is because the focus of the law was on meeting the needs of “educationally-deprived” or “disadvantaged” children.
-This was the mechanism through which the original ESEA lawmakers envisioned offering poor children an equal shot at success in life as best as a good education can.
+This was the mechanism through which the original lawmakers envisioned offering poor children an equal shot at success in life, as best the public schools can.

 Facebook Question: Isn’t it true that schools are entitled to additional federal funding if they meet performance standards?

-It is true of the way NCLB was set up through its stipulations to punish low-performing schools and reward high-performing schools based on a free-market model of competition.
+It’s not true of the original law.
+It is of NCLB because it stipulates punishing low-performing schools and reward high-performing schools based on a free-market model of competition.
 It is also true because of the way the system set up “grants” of money based on who has the best grant writers and can make their student population perform well on standardized tests, or if they can manipulate their data well.

 Facebook Question: Does that mean that schools can ignore ESEA and continue on as before?

 Schools in areas of concentrated poverty shouldn’t ignore their dependency on federal education dollars through ESEA.
-Many use those dollars very wisely because they have honest, hard-working, knowledgeable leadership.
-Other places lack leadership capacity and play the teach-to-the-test game that narrows what is taught.
+Many use those dollars wisely because they have honest, hard-working, knowledgeable leadership.
+Other places are narrowing the curriculum because they play the teach-to-the-test game.
 Unequal access to quality education persists for that reason.